idahogurl/vs-code-prettier-eslint/README.md

 ## Prerequisites

-Like `prettier-eslint`, this plugin requires both `prettier` and `eslint` packages to be installed either locally or globally.
+Like `prettier-eslint`, this extension requires both `prettier` and `eslint` packages to be installed either locally or globally.

 ## Configuration